 In fact, there isn’t even a single definition for just the word “intelligence.”

-Now that we’re clear we can’t ever be 100% sure of what A.I. should really be, we can at least say what it should or shouldn’t look like, what it should do for us, and how it should behave.
+Now that we’re clear we can’t ever be 100% sure of what AI should really be, we can at least say:

-So, how do you know that an A.I. solution really isn’t a zombie?
+So, how do you know that an AI solution (such as document processing AI) really isn’t a zombie?

-How to Spot a Zombie Dressed as a Robot
+How to Spot an AI Zombie Dressed as a Robot